Last Updated on 05/11/2023 by Glynn Willard

 If it’s a Suburban water heater, the socket you’ll need is a 1-1/16″ socket, which you should keep in your tool kit.
 It’s not a common size found in most socket sets.

-If you plan on boondocking a lot, start using your water tank (sanitize it first) since this is what you’ll live off of.
+If you plan on boondocking a lot, start using your freshwater tank (sanitize it first) since this is what you’ll live off of.
+Make sure you only use a potable fresh water hose.
 Figure out its capacity and how much weight it adds to the rig when it’s full.

-If the park does not have a sewer at your site (not a full hook up), be careful about using an endless supply of water.
-You’ll fill up your gray tank in no time and have to go to the dump station.
+If the RV park does not have a sewer at your site (not a full hook-up), be careful about using an endless supply of water.
+You’ll fill up your gray water tank in no time and have to go to the dump station.
 Under these circumstances, use your water tank.
-It will give you more control over filling your gray and black tanks.
+It will give you more control over filling your gray and black water tanks.

 Sanitize The Fresh Water Tank